 Protecting SNAP beneficiaries from government overreach

-- May 22, 2025
+- July 17, 2025

-Following a March 2025 executive order by President Trump titled “Stopping Waste, Fraud, and Abuse,” the U.S. Department of Agriculture (USDA) has begun pressuring state-contracted vendors to hand over sweeping datasets of personally identifiable information about millions of Americans who rely on the Supplemental Nutrition Assistance Program (SNAP), an effort being led by the administration’s Department of Government Efficiency (DOGE) initiative.
+Following a March 2025 executive order by President Trump titled “Stopping Waste, Fraud, and Abuse,” the U.S. Department of Agriculture (USDA) began pressuring state-contracted vendors to hand over sweeping datasets of personally identifiable information about millions of Americans who rely on the Supplemental Nutrition Assistance Program (SNAP), an effort being led by the administration’s Department of Government Efficiency (DOGE) initiative.
+In the Pallek lawsuit, the plaintiffs initially accused the USDA of exceeding its authority and violating several federal statutes, including the Paperwork Reduction Act, and the Privacy Act.

 Legal Experts to States and Vendors: Reject Unlawful USDA Data Demands Legal Experts to States and Vendors: Reject Unlawful USDA Data Demands